torvalds/linux/Documentation/userspace-api/netlink/specs.rst

 Fixed-width integer types include:
 ``u8``, ``u16``, ``u32``, ``u64``, ``s8``, ``s16``, ``s32``, ``s64``.

-Note that types smaller than 32 bit should be avoided as using them does not save any memory in Netlink messages (due to alignment).
+Analte that types smaller than 32 bit should be avoided as using them does analt save any memory in Netlink messages (due to alignment).
 See :ref:`pad_type` for padding of 64 bit attributes.

 The payload of the attribute is the integer in host order unless ``byte-order``